-At the request of the Community Development Department Northland Connection provided a primer on site selection needs for distribution centers.
+At the request of the Community Development Department, Northland Connection provided a primer on site selection needs for distribution centers.
 Access to all the major highway corridors that feed into and out of the area is a competitive advantage for Adolph.
 The competitive position of Adolph regarding other factors is unknown in most cases or undifferentiated from competing areas in the region.
-Issues and opportunities include:
+Determining the areas relative strength or marketing it the area for development of trucking and distribution centers will require -further research and packaging the ability to address of the following issues::

-- Transportation costs to key markets (Twin Cities, Iron Range, Canada).
-Inbound and outbound costs comprise 50%-60% of a company's total costs. - Adequacy of roadways (10-ton). (position unknown) - Need to identify transportation providers (less-than-truckload carriers) and terminals in the Twin Ports, Grand Rapids and in Virginia.
-These companies promote attractive pricing, higher availability, and better service.
-Even companies with in-house fleets will appreciate the flexibility of tapping into that resource. - Cost of purchasing or leasing real estate, including expenses such as taxes, insurance and utilities. - The region has major transportation infrastructure with FedEx and UPS flying daily out of Duluth International Airport, four Class 1 railroads, and the port.
-The competitive position of Adolph relative to these assets is unknown. - Labor costs make up 15% of total distribution costs.
+- What are the ‡transportation costs to key markets (Twin Cities, Iron Range, Canada)?
+Inbound and outbound costs comprise 50%-60% of a shipping company's total costs. - Adequacy of roadways (10-ton). (position unknown) - Cost of purchasing or leasing real estate, including expenses such as taxes, insurance and utilities. - Labor costs make up 15% of total distribution costs.
 Even with technology distribution is still people-intensive.
 Need to identify the availability of qualified talent and prevailing wage rates for all occupational codes in this sector. - Quality of life factors for employees and families is important.
 Some factors include proximity to schools and hospitals, access to shopping, housing and community appearance, access to high speed Internet, recreation and civic facilities, and crime rate. - Consider planning and zoning information such as building construction codes, right-of-way and building height restrictions.
-The BLM addresses the dimensional standards for setbacks, lot coverage and maximum building height to
+The BLM addresses the dimensional standards for setbacks, lot coverage and maximum building height to be more accommodating to modern light manufacturing and distribution needs.